At 5.21pm on 26 September 1983, off the coast of Rhode Island, the yacht Australia II crossed the finish line to win the America’s Cup.

 Australia II had to win every one of the next three races to take the Cup.
 The fifth race started poorly, with the Australians giving the Americans a 37-second lead.
 However, the Americans lost this precious advantage due to equipment failure.
 Australia II won by one minute and 47 seconds.

-Race six took place on 22 September.
-Even if Australia II hadn’t gone on to win the Cup, she still would have made history by winning this race.
+Race six took place on 22 September 1983.
+Even if Australia II hadn’t gone on to win the Cup, it would have made history by winning this race.
 It was the first time a defender had gone three-all, and it was the biggest winning margin recorded.

 Victory for Australia

 Two vital differences on this leg let Australia II regain the lead.
-Her spinnaker was set and held better than Liberty, and she was able to find a few extra lifts of wind that had eluded her rival.
+The spinnaker was set and held better than Liberty, and Australia II was able to find a few extra lifts of wind.

 Reaction in Australia